filakhtov/gentoo-use-docs/media-video/mpv.md

 Requires either one of the `aqua`, `egl`, `X`, `raspberry-pi` flags to be enabled or the `cli` flag to be disabled.
 Provide an ability to use the OpenGL API to render decoded video frames into the specified output.
 See the `aqua`, `X`, `wayland`, `vaapi` and `vdpau` flags for more information on how the OpenGL API is used in different scenarios.
 When disabled, pass the `--disable-gl` option to the waf build script to disable OpenGL rendering.

 It is recommended to enable this flag together with an appropriate video output flag to perform accelerated video rendering.

-### oss
-Pass the `--enable-oss-audio` option to the waf build script.
-Build and install the `oss` audio driver, that can be used to output sound through the audio devices, exposed via the OSS (Open Sound System) interface.

-This flag should normally be disabled, as the OSS is deprecated by the Kernel maintainers.

 ### pulseaudio
 Pass the `--enable-pulse` option to the waf build script.
 Build the `pulse` audio driver, that can be used to play audio through a PulseAudio server.